Origins and etymology

 At the Olympic Games, the French athletes won:

-• The record for the number of canoe-kayak medals (all countries combined)
+- The record for the most medals in canoe-kayak (all countries combined)

 Among the most striking figures of French canoeing, we can cite: